kuszmaul/graveyard/README.md

 - [x] Change "Tombstone" to "Graveyard".
 (2023-02-13)
 - [x] Vectorize `contains`
 - [x] Change "tombstone" to "graveyard" in plots and the few other remaining places.
+- [x] Vectorize the first part of `insert`.
+(The case where we are inserting an item that's already present.)
 - [ ] Keep track of whether we must maintain reference stability.
 If not, then inserts should reorder (which will make the unsuccessful-find faster).
 - [ ] Does H2 computing %255 vs %128 make any difference?
 - [ ] Does prefetching make any difference?